czarpino/czarpino.github.io/_posts/2015-6-8-open-git-branching-model.md

 ## Master

 Master is the longest-lived branch and contains the latest publicly released version of the software.
 Only release branches and urgent issue branches are ever merged into master branch.
-And, all merges are tagged.
+Every merge to master branch is tagged.

 # Branching strategy

 There are typically just 2 different types of branching strategy; one for development and another for deployment.
+It is easier to understand, however, when put into a familiar and practical development context i.e. development, release, and maintenance.
 These are general descriptions of the process; actual commands are ommitted.

 ## Development